Training BERT Models to Carry Over a Coding System Developed on One Corpus to Another: Introduction

-\subsection{Related work}
+\subsection{Related Work}

-Training word embeddings on a corpus from the \emph{Pártélet} journal, the official journal of the governing party in Hungary in the Kádár era, \citet{ring2020kulcsfogalmak} study trends in the semantic changes of notions related to decisions and control, while \citet{szabo2021exploring} perform a similar study for notions related to agriculture and industry.
+Training word embeddings on a corpus from the journal \emph{Pártélet}, the official journal of the governing party in Hungary in the Kádár era, \citet{ring2020kulcsfogalmak} study trends in the semantic changes of notions related to decisions and control, while \citet{szabo2021exploring} perform a similar study for notions related to agriculture and industry.

-BERT has already been successfully used to learn and predict complex sequence label systems in several domains. \citet{bressem2020highly} train models on an annotated set of chest radiology reports.
+BERT has been successfully used to learn and predict complex sequence labelling systems in several domains. \citet{bressem2020highly} train models on an annotated set of chest radiology reports.
 They show that their best model can then predict labels on CT reports. \citet{grandeit2020using} train models on counselling reports.
-They show that out of A) the labels predicted by their best model, B) the labels given by an expert annotator and C) the labels given by a novice annotator, A) and B) are the most similar pair. \citet{limsopatham2021effectively} trains models on legal documents.
-He shows that out of the solutions he tested, Longformer \citep{beltagy2020longformer} gives the best results when being taught on long sequences. \citet{mehta2022psychotherapy} train models on therapist talk-turns.
+They conclude that out of A) the labels predicted by their best model, B) the labels given by an expert annotator and C) the labels given by a novice annotator, A) and B) are the most similar pair. \citet{limsopatham2021effectively} trains models on legal documents.
+Out of the solutions he tested, Longformer \citep{beltagy2020longformer} is shown to give the best results when being taught on long sequences. \citet{mehta2022psychotherapy} train models on therapist talk-turns.
 They show that even when their best model cannot always correctly classify the approach used in each talk-turn, it can still reliably tell which approaches have been used during a therapy session.